Introduction

 • Educate yourself: Stay informed about the market and investment strategies.

-Platforms like eToro or Coinbase are great starting points for Australians.
+Platforms like Pepperstone Crypto, eToro, or Coinbase are great starting points for Australians.
 When I began, I made small, calculated moves and gradually gained confidence.
 Taking that first step is the hardest but most rewarding part.